 We strive to match The BTS Center’s vision—of human hearts renewed, justice established, and creation restored—with the practice of collective self-examination.
 We need to hear and heed the stories and lived-experiences of the people whose roots are in this place, and who have suffered from the occupation and colonization of their homeland.

 At The BTS Center, many in our community are descendents of white, European settlers in this land.
 Many of us live and work in Maine, which is the homeland of the Wabanaki, the People of the Dawn; the Passamaquoddy, Penobscot, Micmac, Maliseet, and Abenaki people who have lived and worked here for generations stewarding their own cultures, and stewarding the forests, the soil, the waters, the air, and our more-than-human kin.

-We hope that this screening and conversation will help to raise awareness and inspire action among congregations, other community groups, and all people of good will.
-We hope you will join us in heeding this story.
+We hope that this screening and conversation has helped to raise awareness and inspire action among congregations, other community groups, and all people of good will.

 “For decades, child welfare authorities have been removing Native American children from their homes to ‘save them from being Indian.’
 In Maine, the first official Truth and Reconciliation Commission in the United States begins a historic investigation.
 Dawnland goes behind-the-scenes as this historic body grapples with difficult truths, redefines reconciliation, and charts a new course for state and tribal relations.” (from Upstander Project’s website)